SCHOLARSHIPS

 Since 1997 the Scholarships have been awarded in memory of the late Sir Wallace Rowling, a former Trust Chairman, Tasman Energy Director and Prime Minister of New Zealand.

-There are up to four Sir Wallace Rowling scholarships awarded each year.
-One is awarded to a student from one of the rural schools (Tapawera, Murchison, Motueka, Collingwood and Takaka), and one is awarded to a student from the urban schools (Richmond, Stoke and Nelson).
+The Network Tasman Trust has up to $22,500 annually to award in scholarships in the name of Sir Wallace Rowling.
+At least one will be awarded to a student from the rural schools (Tapawera, Murchison, Motueka, Collingwood and Takaka), and one to a student from the urban schools (Richmond, Stoke and Nelson).
+The number of scholarships awarded will be at the discretion of the Trust.

-The student's permanent home address must be connected to the Network Tasman distribution area (note that this does not include some parts of Nelson City).
+The student's permanent home address must be connected to the Company's Tasman Network distribution area (note that this does not include some parts of Nelson City).
 These scholarships are awarded for the benefit of up to four students to continue their studies at the tertiary level.

 The awards will be given to students who display academic excellence, leadership skills through their contribution to the school and community and excellence in cultural and/or sporting fields.
 Consideration will also be given to their financial circumstances.